cdillon/setmore-appointments/readme.txt

 Finally, activate the plugin.

-1. Go to `Settings > SetMore Plus`.
+1. Go to `Settings > Setmore Plus`.
 1. In another browser tab, sign in to [my.setmore.com](http://my.setmore.com).
 1. Copy your Booking Page URL from your "Profile" tab.
-1. Paste that URL into the `SetMore Booking URL` field in WordPress.
+1. Paste that URL into the `Setmore Booking URL` field in WordPress.
 1. Add the widget to a sidebar, the shortcode to a page, or a custom link to a menu.

 Need help?
 Use the [support forum](http://wordpress.org/support/plugin/strong-testimonials) or [contact me](https://www.wpmission.com/contact/).